kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 - `arm-none-eabi-binutils`
 - `arm-none-eabi-newlib`

-We'll also install some other packages such as `stlink` which is a firmware programmer which allows you to program STM32 microcontrollers using an ST-LINK probe.
+We'll also install `stlink` which is a firmware programmer for STM32 microcontrollers using the ST-LINK probe.
 You should also download the Windows USB drivers for the ST-LINK probe from ST's website.

-You can also get all these tools without having to go through MSYS2 but I prefer it this way because it lets me set everything up within the MSYS2 shell without having to go around downloading stuff from multiple places.
-The MSYS2 shell also comes with `make` by default which allows you to use makefiles.
+You can definitely get the toolchain without MSYS2 but I prefer it because it lets me set everything up all in one place.
+MSYS2 also comes with `make` by default which allows you to use makefiles.

 MSYS2 comes with multiple [<u>environments</u>](https://www.msys2.org/docs/environments/).
-I personally use the `UCRT64` environment but any of them should work.
+I use the `UCRT64` environment but any of them should work.
 Add the path to the MSYS2 environment to the PATH system variable.
 The MSYS2 environment path should look something like this: `C:\msys64\ucrt64\bin`

 # The Hardware
-The great thing about STM32s is that they're very accessible compared to other non-Arduino/ESP32 microcontrollers.
-You can get third-party development boards such as the 'Blue Pill' or 'Black Pill' and an ST-LINK probe almost everywhere for cheap and their official boards such as the Nucleo series are quite affordable too.
-Here I'll be using a Black Pill board.
+Here I'll be using the 'Black Pill' dev board but this should work with any other STM32 dev board.

 To program/debug the STM32 using the ST-LINK, you'll need to connect the ST-LINK probe to the board.
 On the Black Pill, the pins are four right-angled header pins at the bottom of the board.
 The connections are as follows: